 - Residential rehab is the higher standard of care for addiction treatment.
 The programs involve the client residing at the treatment center for an extended stay of 1-6 months where they will receive intensive treatment and 24-hour support.
 Inpatient programs provide treatment for individuals with moderate to severe barbiturate addiction or dependence, as well as dual diagnosis treatment.

 Medically supervised detox and withdrawal: Barbiturate detox and withdrawal is potentially dangerous, with risks surpassing those involved with alcohol or benzodiazepine detox.
 Therefore, a barbiturate detox effort should always be medically supervised, as potentially serious withdrawal symptoms can suddenly emerge.
 Detoxification is conducted under the supervision of a doctor who will prepare a detox plan for the individual.
 The first phase is to switch the individual to a benzodiazepine, and then followed by a scheduled tapering process to wean the individual off of the benzo.
 Withdrawal symptoms are carefully monitored, and medical interventions are provided to help minimize discomfort.

-Individual psychotherapy: Therapy is an essential core element for treating the barbiturate addiction and any co-occurring mental health conditions, such as depression.
+Individual psychotherapy: Therapy is an essential core element for treating the barbiturate addiction and any co-occurring mental wellness conditions, such as depression.
 The therapist will guide the individual to examine any potential underlying psychological issues and then help them resolve them.
 Some of the evidence-based psychotherapies used in addiction treatment include:

 - Cognitive behavioral therapy

 - Contingency management

 All of these psychotherapies target behavioral changes, as well as shifting thought patterns away from negative, irrational thoughts to more affirming, productive thoughts.